Home Library Space Debris Tracking

-Orbital Radar is a live space debris tracking radar that visualises orbital debris, fragmentation events, and active satellites in real time across Low Earth Orbit (LEO), Medium Earth Orbit (MEO), and Geostationary Orbit (GEO).
+Orbital Radar is a live space debris tracking tool that visualises orbital debris, fragmentation events, and active satellites in real time across Low Earth Orbit (LEO), Medium Earth Orbit (MEO), and Geostationary Orbit (GEO).
+This guide explains how debris tracking works, why live monitoring matters, and how to explore real debris fields.

-Live propagation Debris fields grouped Orbit types LEO / MEO / GEO Use cases analysis & awareness
+Live propagation 36,000+ tracked objects Orbit types LEO / MEO / GEO Grouped by debris source

 Quick definition

 Space debris includes defunct satellites, spent rocket bodies, and fragmentation debris.
-Debris tracking combines observation data and orbital models to estimate where objects are now and where they’ll be next.
+Debris tracking combines observation data and orbital models to estimate where objects are now and where they will be next.

-Debris tracking forms one part of a broader discipline known as Space Situational Awareness (SSA) , which also includes live satellite monitoring, launch awareness, anomaly detection, re-entry tracking, and space weather context.
+Debris tracking forms one part of a broader discipline known as Space Situational Awareness (SSA), which also covers live satellite monitoring (such as ISS tracking), launch awareness, anomaly detection, re-entry tracking, and space weather context.

-• GEO: geostationary belt and nearby drift orbits
+• GEO (Geostationary Orbit) — geostationary belt and nearby drift orbits

 What is space debris tracking?